 Selects the format for the output from ielftool.
-Choose between: Motorola, Intel-extended, binary, and simple-code.
+Choose between: Motorola S-records, Intel Extended hex, Texas Instruments TI-TXT, Raw binary, and Simple-code.
 For more information about the converter, see the IAR C/C++Development Guide for ARM.